Yusuprozimemet/language_research/duolingo/output/REPORT.md

 ---

+Clarification on counts and percentages

+Note: Throughout this report "counts" for themes, keywords and features are keyword/regex mention counts (i.e., how many reviews contain the word or pattern).
+Percentages are computed with an explicit denominator shown in each table: most cluster % values use the full sample (1,000 reviews), while the "Non-complaint" table above reports percentages of the non-complaint subset (637 reviews = 63.7% of the sample).
+A single review can contain multiple keywords (so counts overlap and do not sum to the subset size).
+If you prefer prevalence relative to the full sample, divide the non-complaint counts by 1,000 (or multiply the % by 0.637 to get the share of the full sample).

+Where to find raw numbers

+- Full machine-readable results: `duolingo/output/comprehensive_analysis_results.json` (best source for exact counts used in this report).
+- Human summary: `duolingo/output/comprehensive_analysis_summary.txt` and this `REPORT.md`.
+- Example positive review texts: `duolingo/output/positive_examples.json`.

+If you'd like me to change the denominators (show all positive counts as % of 1,000) or to deduplicate mentions so each review is counted only once per theme, I can regenerate the outputs and update the report accordingly.

 ## Executive Summary

 This report analyzes 1,000 Dutch-language Duolingo reviews to answer 50+ research questions across 8 key dimensions.
 The analysis reveals that while Duolingo remains popular (68.5% neutral-to-positive sentiment), users are increasingly frustrated with aggressive monetization strategies and the restrictive "energy system."
 The data suggests a critical inflection point where long-term users are reconsidering their commitment.